TelemetryDeck/docs/articles/anonymization-how-it-works.md

 ## Conclusion

-We hope that this information provides you with a better understanding of how TelemetryDeck anonymizes user data.
-We are committed to protecting user privacy by anonymizing user data.
+We hope that this information provides you with a better understanding of how TelemetryDeck anonymizes user data and that we are committed to protecting user privacy!
 With the above techniques, TelemetryDeck makes sure that user data cannot be traced back to an individual.
 If you still have any questions or concerns about how TelemetryDeck anonymizes user data, please feel free to contact us!